 Keurig K475 – The temperature and strength controls allow users to customize how hot & strong they’d like their coffee to be.
 Plus, if you ever want a break from coffee you can also prepare delicious cups often, cold beverages and hot chocolate or cocoa with the K475.

-There is a slight learning curve when getting used to both the K475 and the K575.
+There is a slight learning curve when getting used to both the K475 and K575 coffee makers.
 If you’re a newbie to the wonderful world of coffee makers, you may find using either one of these models challenging at first.
 But this is not a concern for most people as Keurig has a great customer support team, an extensive support section on their website and a typically hassle-free returns policy.

 While it still works out cheaper than getting your daily dose of caffeine from a Starbucks or McDonald’s purchasing, using, and maintaining a Keurig model can be expensive.
 In addition to the initial cost to purchase you’ll need to buy Keurig-licensed pods as well as the Keurig Descaling Solution.